telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### success

-Fires when an upload / remove operation has been completed successfully.
+Fires when an upload or remove operation has completed successfully.

 > * The success event fires only when the upload is in [async mode](/web/upload/modes#asynchronous-mode).
 > * It is possible to cancel the event.
 As a result, the file will be displayed as unsuccessfully uploaded.